Many skin care products in the market include Collagen as an ingredient.

-- Type III collagen is formed up of organs, skin, heart tissue and blood vessels, making it vital for internal organ and skin functions.
+- Type III collagen is formed up of organs, skin, heart tissue and blood vessels, vital for internal organ and skin functions.

 - Collagen type I is regarded to be the most desirable for skin and beauty (i.e. anti-ageing).
 But there is currently a debate about whether taking a specific ‘type’ of collagen can directly help with the issue you are trying to deal with.

 Is Gelatin a Collagen Type?
 Often you may see collagen and gelatin used interchangeably.

 Collagen is found to a greater extent in connective tissue and skin, so when these elements are heated in cooking foods, the collagen breaks down and forms something called gelatin.